Validity of the Fr\"ohlich model for a mobile impurity in a Bose-Einstein condensate: Derivation of the Fr ohlich Hamiltonian

 The transformation also creates terms of the form $\sum_{\bk,\bl} \hat V_\IB(\bk)u_{\bk+\bl}v_\bl b^\dagger_{\bk+\bl}b^\dagger_\bl$ from the quadratic interaction term~\eqref{eq:VBB-quad}, which are responsible for the logarithmic correction to the energy found in~\cite{christensen2015}.
 In our case this is of the lower order $N^{-1/2} \log N$, due to the decay of $v_k\sim k^{-2}$ for large $k$ (compare~\cite[Lem.4.25]{LaTr24}).

-\paragraph{Second Weyl transform.} We can now finish regularizing the linear terms (\ref{eq:VIB-lin-ren}) with another Weyl transform, taking into account the correct dispersion relation $\omega$ for low-energy phonon-impurity scattering.
+\paragraph{Second Weyl transform.} We can now finish regularizing the linear terms (\ref{eq:VIB-lin-ren}) with another Weyl transform, taking into account the correct dispersion relation $\omega$ for low energy phonon-impurity scattering.
 Its action is given by